Pulgasari/cosmonaut/packages/construct.md

 - we use indent size of `2 spaces`
 - when defining functions we use whitespace around the parens for example `function (args) {...}`
-- in general we use modern js syntax style unless these of big negative impact on performance somehow (like array spreading in some cases or whatever)
+- in general we use modern js syntax style unless these have big negative impact on performance somehow. (like array spreading in some cases or whatever)